Kyphosis Symptoms & Treatment

-Kyphosis is the abnormal curving of the spine that leads to a bowing or rounding or the back, leading to a hunchback or what appears to be a permanently slouched posture.
-Kyphosis in adolescents can also be called Scheuermann's disease.
-In these cases, bones of the spine become wedged together.
+Kyphosis is the abnormal curving of the spine that leads to a bowing or rounding of the back, resulting in a hunchback or a permanently slouched posture.
+Kyphosis in adolescents can also be called Scheuermann’s disease, where bones of the spine become wedged together.

-Kyphosis is usually caused by chronic slouching during adolescence, which shifts the position of spinal bones.
-It can can also be caused by imbalances in hamstrings or hip flexors, or by degenerative diseases like arthritis, compression fractures resulting from osteoporosis, trauma, slipped vertebrae.
-Less commonly, they are caused by endocrine diseases, infection, muscular dystrophy, neurofibromatosis, Polio and spina bifida.
+Typically, kyphosis is caused by chronic slouching during adolescence, which shifts the position of spinal bones.
+Other causes include imbalances in hamstrings or hip flexors, degenerative diseases like arthritis, compression fractures resulting from osteoporosis, trauma or slipped vertebrae.
+Less commonly, it is caused by endocrine diseases, infection, muscular dystrophy, neurofibromatosis, polio and spina bifida.
 In some cases, it is also caused by spinal tumors.

 - Back pain